NicolasAG/Discriminator/README.md

 Can be used for discriminating (`master` branch) if trained on data coming from generative dialogue systems.

-Can be used for retrieval (`retriver` branch) if trained on true data only.
+Can be used for retrieval (`retriever` branch) if trained on true data only.